riemann/riemann-postgresql/README.md

 Riemann PostgreSQL
 =============

-PostgreSQL Riemann client.
+A PostgreSQL Riemann client.

 Get Started
 =============

-Ruby PostgreSQL Client 'pg' has some dependency on PostgreSQL development libraries.

-Install this package using your OS package manager.
+The Ruby PostgreSQL Client `pg` has a dependency on the PostgreSQL development libraries.
+You will need to install this package using your OS package manager.

 **Ubuntu/Debian :**